STORIES, CULTURE, FRIENDS AND COMMUNITY

 3. Physical Properties

 The main function of a guitar top (regardless of material) is to vibrate.
-When a player plucks a string on a guitar, the top actually “pumps” in relationship to the frequency of the string, amplifying the sound produced by the natural vibration of the string and creating the characteristic sound of the guitar.
+When a player plucks a string on a guitar, the top actually “pumps” in relation to the frequency of the string, amplifying the sound produced by the natural vibration of the string and creating the characteristic sound of the guitar.
 Considering this, it is no surprise that hardwoods tend to make poor tops for guitars.
 Spruce is a highly flexible, yet stiff material, and it is for this reason that it has become such a prized and essential component in the building of classical guitars.

 Spruce ages beautifully, like fine wine.
 As the top stiffens and dries with age, the sound of a spruce top guitar will slowly evolve and mature.
 While the same can be said of cedar top guitars, there is something especially charming about the way in which a spruce top changes color over time, and how the sound produced by the instrument can be a reflection of its age.
 It is believed that the sonic changes that will occur over time with a spruce top are more dramatic than those with a cedar top, so this is an attractive feature for any guitarist who wants a guitar whose sound will essentially “grow and mature” with them.

 This is perhaps the stickiest subject in this age old debate, and its no surprise considering the vast number of variables that determine the sound a good guitar will produce.
 Discounting the different techniques luthiers use in bracing the top, or the thickness of the soundboard, it is generally agreed that a spruce top guitar will sound brighter than a cedar top guitar.
-Spruce top guitars have a wonderful blooming tone, with bell-like trebles and basses that are low and full but tend more toward the mid range.
+Spruce top guitars have a wonderful blooming tone, with bell-like trebles and basses that are low and full but tend more toward the mid-range.
 Spruce top guitars also have a tone palette that is sensitive and highly nuanced.
 A player with a good touch will get an incredible variety of tones and timbres from a spruce top guitar.
 Spruce also tends to project sound in a way that is more linear, as opposed to cedar which has a tendency to “radiate” sound.

 Obviously, there are a plethora of exceptions to consider.
 A lattice braced spruce top will sound quite different from a fan braced spruce top, and both of these will sound distinctly different from a double-top cedar guitar.
 Additionally, the sound produced by a cut of European spruce will sound different from a comparable cut of Sitka spruce.
-There so much variation in the world of classical guitar, and eventually, the onus falls on the player to decide what he or she likes or dislikes about a particular tonewood.
+There is so much variation in the world of classical guitar, and eventually, the onus falls on the player to decide what he or she likes or dislikes about a particular tonewood.
 Ultimately, it all comes down to the preference of the performer.
 These are just a few points to help better understand some of the more “generalized” characteristics of spruce tops.